maurocamelo/Ejb-Mdb-Scheduler/README.md

 # Ejb-Mdb-Scheduler
-Example of EJB Message Driven Bean with scheduler that ships the message at a specific day and time of the week (for example every Monday at 12:25 pm)
+Example of EJB Message Driven Bean (sender e receiver architecture) with scheduler that ships the message at a specific day and time of the week, for example every Monday at 12:25 pm.

 Used technology : HornetQ Jms Queue with acknowledgment session mode setted to AUTO_ACKNOWLEDGE <br>
 Application Server Target : JBoss AS 7.1.1.Final